microsoft/rushstack/libraries/rig-package/README.md

 # @rushstack/rig-package

-The **config/rig.json** file is a standard that Node.js build tools can support, in order to eliminate duplication of config files when many projects share a common configuration.
+The **config/rig.json** file is a system that Node.js build tools can adopt, in order to eliminate duplication of config files when many projects share a common configuration.
 This is particularly valuable in a setup where hundreds of projects may be built using a small set of reusable recipes.